-Do you have a bar cookie recipe, but you want to make drop cookies with it?
-Or do you have leftover cookie dough and want to do something different with it?
-Or maybe you're just not sure how long you should bake your grandma's prized cookie recipe.
-Never fear—this chart is your new best friend!
+Do you have a bar cookie recipe, but you want to turn it into drop cookies?
+Or do you have leftover cookie dough and want to turn in into a dessert cookie or pie crust?
+Or maybe you're just not sure how long to bake your grandma's prized cookie recipe.

-Use these baking guidelines—and your own creativity—to make perfect cookies, every time.
+Use these baking guidelines—and your creativity—to make perfect cookies every time.
 Now you can turn your favorite snickerdoodles recipe into a cookie pizza, or transform chocolate chip cookies into a delicious tart shell.
-Get ready for some delicious experiments!
+Get ready for some delicious experiments.

 |Type of Cookie||Type of Baking Pan||Baking Times|